How do I write accurate Harvard style citations?

 - When citing a source that has four or more authors, use the Latin expression ‘et al.’ (meaning and others) in italics after the first author instead of laboriously writing out each author’s name.

 Can a source be cited if it’s missing its details?

 While many reference elements can simply be omitted if a source is missing its source details, there are two elements that impact the order and formatting of a citation when absent.
 These are the Name of authors and the Year of publication.
-Although our short course on absent and similar source details explores this topic more comprehensively, three small rules can be followed when citing:
+Although our short reader on absent and similar source details explores this topic more comprehensively, three small rules can be followed when citing:

 - If a source has no authors (or authoring organisations), use the Source title where the source authors would normally be.